parro-it/libui-napi/docs/slider.md

 <a name="UiSlider+value"></a>

 ### uiSlider.value ⇒ <code>number</code>
-Set or return the the content of the multiline entry.
+Set or return the the content of the slider.

 **Kind**: instance property of [<code>UiSlider</code>](#UiSlider)
 <a name="UiSlider+onChanged"></a>